 However, due to the closed nature of LinkedIn, these original pieces of content were difficult to collect and curate.
 The update took care of that, making post curation efficient.

-How to Curate LinkedIn Articles
+How to Curate LinkedIn Articles and profiles

 It always links back to the original content on LinkedIn, making sure the original author gets the views.
 In this case, we improved how our clipper collects the article so it is complete and easy to understand.